WishKnish/KnishIO-Technical-Whitepaper/README.md

 The reason for this massive energy drain is that the process of confirming new blocks being added to the ledger is an ever-escalating arms race of computing power under the Proof of Work consensus algorithm.

-Instead of forcing nodes to compete for who gets to validate a block of transactions by performing what is essentially “busy-work,” Knish.IO takes a very different approach - paying it forward.

-Knish.IO nodes are typically hosted by enterprise deployments, community deployments, and via WishKnish Storefronts - a user-friendly wrapper around complex decentralized systems to present a branded e-commerce front end - and record signed molecules sent in by their customers.
-A Storefront that wishes for their customers’ molecules to be bonded into the ledger must first validate two or more molecules that came from elsewhere.

-The process is both asynchronous and Byzantine fault tolerant, while ensuring that more molecules receive validation than are created - meaning that it is prepared to handle a sudden surge of traffic gracefully, and without degradation of performance.
+Instead of forcing nodes to compete for who gets to validate a block of transactions by performing what is essentially “busy-work,” Knish.IO takes a very different approach - a "pay-it-forward" approach that is both asynchronous and Byzantine fault tolerant, while ensuring that more molecules receive validation than are created - meaning that it is prepared to handle a sudden surge of traffic gracefully, and without degradation of security.

 ---